 Use these tips to find the right remodeling contractor for the type of project.
 With their help, you can remodel your home for accessibility, safety, and comfort.

 Check Their Qualifications

-Choosing a contractor depends on the type of project you require, as some have years of experience narrowly defined by the work available in their location.
+Choosing a contractor or handyman depends on the type of project you require, as some have years of experience narrowly defined by the work available in their location.
 First and foremost, verify the builders license and his insurance.
 Second, it’s important to check whether a builder is a Certified Aging-in-Place Specialist (CAPS).
 Training for this certification covers everything a contractor needs to know when handling home modifications that help seniors age in place.

 Ask about Their Experience

 An experienced general contractor has already seen what issues can come up when making home improvements for aging in place.
 Ask contractors about projects they’ve completed that are similar to what you need.
 Ask about their subcontractors, and how long they have worked with them.
 Possibly even ask for a reference from one of their suppliers.